syncfusion-content/blazor-docs/blazor/button/getting-started.md

 ![Blazor Button Component](./images/blazor-button-component.png)

 > You can refer to our [Blazor Button](https://www.syncfusion.com/blazor-components/blazor-button) feature tour page for its groundbreaking feature representations.
-You can also explore our [Blazor Button example](https://blazor.syncfusion.com/demos/buttons/default-functionalities?theme=bootstrap5) that shows how to configure the button in Blazor.

 ## See Also